ukhsa-collaboration/standards-api/docs/spectral-rules/should/should-have-info-x-contains-sensitive-data.md

 Adding this flag allows downstream systems and reviewers to apply additional controls, validations, or security measures early in the API lifecycle.

+> **Security note:** If the API definition will be public, **omit** this field
+> from the published spec.
+Exposing sensitive-data flags can unintentionally
+> advertise the API as a target for bad actors.
+Keep the field only in private
+> specs or inject it during internal build/validation steps.

 See [OWASP API Security Top 10](https://owasp.org/www-project-api-security/) and relevant regulatory frameworks (e.g., [GDPR](https://gdpr.eu/), [NHS – Protecting patient data](https://digital.nhs.uk/services/national-data-opt-out/understanding-the-national-data-opt-out/protecting-patient-data)) for background on handling sensitive data in APIs.

 ## Valid Example